sixeyed/docker-windows-workshop/part-5.md

-# Part 5 - The Outer Loop - containerized CI
+# Part 5 - The Outer Loop - Containerized CI with Docker